wacncontent/CustomizeTool/output/articles/resource-group-overview.md

 ## Manage resources with customized policies

 Resource Manager enables you to create customized policies for managing your resources.
-The types of policies you create can include scenarios as diverse as enforcing a naming convention on resources, limiting which regions can host a type of resource, or requiring a tag value on resources to organize billing by departments.
+The types of policies you create can include scenarios as diverse as enforcing a naming convention on resources, limiting which types and instances of resources can be deployed,  limiting which regions can host a type of resource, or requiring a tag value on resources to organize billing by departments.
+You create policies to help reduce costs and maintain consistency in your subscription.
 For more information, see [Use Policy to manage resources and control access](/documentation/articles/resource-manager-policy).

 ## Consistent management layer

-Resource Manager provides completely compatible operations through Azure PowerShell, Azure CLI for Mac, Linux, and Windows, the Azure preview portal, or REST API.
+Resource Manager provides completely compatible operations through Azure PowerShell, Azure CLI for Mac, Linux, and Windows, the Azure Management Portal, or REST API.
 You can use the interface that works best for you, and move quickly between the interfaces without confusion.
 The portal even displays notification for actions taken outside of the portal.

 For information about PowerShell, see [Using Azure PowerShell with Resource Manager](/documentation/articles/powershell-azure-resource-manager) and [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/dn757692.aspx).